[2021 tax return deadline extended!] We've put together a simple and easy-to-understand summary of the key points of tax returns!

 3. There is no partner in a common-law marriage

-Due to the new legislation mentioned above, the content of the existing widow (widower) deduction will be changed.
+Due to the new system established as described above, the details of the existingwidow(er) deductionwill be changed.

-The widow's deduction has been abolished, and the widow's deduction does not apply to single mothers,
+The widower's deductionhas been abolished, and the widow's deduction no longer applies to single mothers,

 People who have experienced divorce or widowhood are eligible for the deduction

-The conditions for applying the widow's deduction are the same as ② and ③ for the single parent deduction, and the deduction amount is 270,000 yen
+The conditions for receiving the widow's deduction are the same as those for the single-parent deduction (② and ③), and the deduction amount is 270,000 yen

-In addition, with the creation of the single parent deduction, the previous "special widow" deduction (350,000 yen) has been abolished.
+Furthermore, with the creation of the single-parent deduction, the previous"special widow" deduction (deduction amount of 350,000 yen)has been abolished.

 Other points to note